pederknorr/Water-Pump-Classification-Project/README.md

 However, the random forest model and analysis are not complete solutions, nor are they perfect.
 The final model still struggles with correctly identifying pumps classified as `functional needs repair`, too often mistaking them for `functional` pumps.
 But as `functional needs repair` pumps make up a very small part of the data set, I believe this to be a tolerable risk and that the model is accurate to a degree that makes it useful for the Ministry of Water as a tool to improve pump status prediction and maintenance efficiency.

-I could improve this analysis in the future by further transforming and scrubbing the data to create more helpful features and cleaner data, further tweaking the hyperparameters of the model, or by utilizing a XGBoost, LightGBM, or CatBoost model.
-However, due to the size of the data set, and my own computing limitations, I was unable to leverage those models at the time.
+I could improve this analysis in the future by further transforming and scrubbing the data to create more helpful features and cleaner data, further tweaking the hyperparameters of the model, or by utilizing a LightGBM, or CatBoost model to try and increase recall and accuracy, and decrease computing time.

 ### For further information